Written by Litigation Executive, Jennifer Smith

 Today’s celebrity influence may well make up for a downturn in medical resources and could even save lives in the long-term.
 Whilst the number of prostate cancer cases may be on the rise, there is hope in the number of survival rates.

 A greater awareness of the symptoms of prostate cancer can help alleviate anxieties and increase the number of men receiving lifesaving treatment sooner.
+Prostate cancer is one of the most commonly diagnosed cancers and if it is caught early then it can be very treatable.
+There is research that suggests that treatment at stages one and two of prostate cancer has a near 100% survival rate compared to when it gets to stage four, there is a 50% survival rate.
+It is therefore important for men to get diagnosed more quickly which could be helped by awareness of symptoms.
 A clear issue for the NHS to address will be how to deal with increased referrals.

 However, the earlier the diagnosis, the higher chance that various treatment options will be made available.
 So, this might even benefit the NHS.